-As I understand it, biomeridian stress tests and biomeridian testing in general involve the use of a machine that supposedly measures energy flows along channels (meridians) connecting acupuncture points.
+As I understand it, biomeridian stress tests (also known as meridian stress assessment) and biomeridian testing in general involve the use of a machine that supposedly measures energy flows along channels (meridians) connecting acupuncture points.
 The practitioner uses a stylus connected to the machine to do the “measuring.”
 If you access the websites of manufacturers of the machines used for these tests, you’ll see that some mention an FDA 510 (k) clearance (which is not the same as FDA approval).
 This clearance was obtained by claiming that the devices are used only for biofeedback or measuring electrical resistance of the skin.
 But on the websites of some practitioners who offer testing, you’ll see that the devices are inappropriately used for other purposes.

 I can find no scientific data attesting to the validity of biomeridian testing.
 However, studies in England and Australia have shown that it does not accurately diagnose allergies.